Surgery to the lymph nodes for breast cancer

 What is surgery to the lymph nodes?

-Your surgeon may remove some or all the lymph nodes in your armpit to check for cancer cells.
-This can:
+Your surgeon may remove some or all the lymph nodes in your armpit to check them for cancer cells.
+This can also:

 Sentinel lymph node biopsy (SLNB)

 A sentinel lymph node biopsy (SLNB) is a way of checking the lymph nodes in the armpit.
-The lymph nodes most likely to have cancer cells in them are the sentinel lymph nodes.
-These are the first nodes that lymph fluid drains to from the breast.
+The lymph nodes most likely to have cancer cells are called the sentinel lymph nodes.
+These are the first ones that lymph fluid drains to from the breast area.

-During an SLNB, surgeons remove the smallest number of lymph nodes possible (usually 1 to 3) to see if they contain cancer cells.
-Removing only a small number of lymph nodes reduces the risk of side effects of lymph node surgery.
-These include swelling of the arm (called lymphoedema) and stiffness of the arm and shoulder.
+During an SLNB, surgeons remove the smallest number of lymph nodes possible (usually 1 to 3).
+This reduces the risk of side effects that can happen after lymph node surgery.
+These include swelling (lymphoedema) of the arm and stiffness of the arm and shoulder.

 If there are no cancer cells in the sentinel nodes, you will not need any further treatment to the lymph nodes.

-If cancer cells are found in the sentinel lymph nodes, your cancer doctor will talk to you about whether you need further treatment.
+If cancer cells are found in the sentinel nodes, your cancer doctor will talk to you about whether you need further treatment.
 You may be offered another operation to remove the remaining lymph nodes.
-Some people have radiotherapy to the rest of the lymph nodes instead of more surgery.
+Some people have radiotherapy to the remaining lymph nodes instead of more surgery.

-In some hospitals, the sentinel lymph nodes can be checked for cancer cells during your operation to remove the cancer.
+In some hospitals, the sentinel nodes can be checked for cancer cells during the operation to remove the cancer.
 This means that if more lymph nodes need to be removed, it can be done during the same operation.

 Before the sentinel lymph nodes can be removed, the surgeon needs to check which nodes are the sentinel lymph nodes.